-- a.
-Industry, brewery/distillery/winery: An establishment in which malt, spirituous and vinous liquors are brewed, distilled, or fermented for sale, distribution, or consumption.
+- Industry, brewery/distillery/winery: An establishment in which malt, spirituous and vinous liquors are brewed, distilled, or fermented for sale, distribution, or consumption.
 Tasting/tap rooms are permitted on the premises.
-Tasting/tap rooms shall not exceed thirty percent (30%) of the total floor area of the facility or one thousand (1,000) square feet, whichever is greater - b.
+Tasting/tap rooms shall not exceed 30 percent of the total floor area of the facility or 1,000 square feet, whichever is greater. - b.
 Industrial Services: Firms engaged in the repair or servicing of industrial, business or consumer machinery, equipment, products, or by-products.
 Operations often include outdoor activities and storage of products, materials, equipment, or bulk fuel.
 Firms that service consumer goods do so by mainly providing centralized services for separate retail outlets.
 Few customers, especially the general public, come to the site.
 Accessory activities may include offices, parking, and storage.